Sarracenia Barry

-We acquired the mother plant from a fellow grower who named the plant Barry (as in inside joke).
 The plant is a vigorous grower and features a bronze hue that washes over the pitchers throughout the growing season.
 In spring, look for red-orange flowers.
 Its best pitchers are produced in spring and early summer.
-By mid season when the temperature heats up, the plant slows down significantly, but the color intensifies.
+By mid-season, as temperatures heat up, the plant slows significantly, but the color intensifies.
 Overall, it is a very attractive stout plant.
+We acquired the mother plant from a fellow grower who named the plant Barry (as an inside joke).

 Type of Plant: Outdoor perennial for container growing.